wrathtafarian/js-charts/README.md

 Note: Forking this project without prior consent is not permitted. __I reserve the right to reject unauthorized forks or clones__.
 For collaboration, please open an issue or contact me first.

-__The project is in need of testers.
-If you want to contribute to testing, please contact the moderator who can guide you how best to assist__.
+### ⚠️ The project is in need of testers

+If you want to contribute to testing, please contact the moderator who can guide you how best to assist.

 ##  License
 This project is licensed under the Apache License 2.0.
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE](./LICENSE) page for details.

 ## Contact